benashford/rs-transducers/README.md

 Implemented so far are transducer applications for:

-WARNING: not all of these are currently enabled.

 #### `Vec<T>`

 This comes in two forms `Into` that adds a `transduce_into` to vectors, this consumes the original vector; and the `Ref` trait that adds `transduce_ref` to vectors, this leaves the original vector unchanged and returns a new one based on feeding references to the source data through the transducer.